helm/charts/README.md

 ## Where to find us

-For general Helm Chart discussions join the Helm Charts (#charts) room in the [Kubernetes](http://slack.kubernetes.io/).
+For general Helm Chart discussions join the Helm Charts (#charts) room in the [Kubernetes Slack instance](http://slack.kubernetes.io/).

 For issues and support for Helm and Charts see [Support Channels](CONTRIBUTING.md#support-channels).